What are ‘Big Short’ Michael Burry and Warren Buffett seeing that we aren’t? - KTVZ

 Tensions between the US and China, meanwhile, have been on the rise as the world’s two largest economies clash over issues ranging from trade policy and technology, to Russia’s invasion of Ukraine.

-Russia and Ukraine: Global inflation is finally coming down, but heightened geopolitical tensions threaten to raise food and oil prices across the globe.
+Russia and Ukraine’s impact on inflation: Global inflation is finally coming down, but heightened geopolitical tensions threaten to raise food and oil prices across the globe.
 Russia’s invasion of Ukraine continues to stoke fears of increased commodity prices, global economic instability and uncertainty around security.

-US slowdown: Unemployment is low and inflation rates are steadily coming down.
+US economy is slowing down: Unemployment is low and inflation rates are steadily coming down.
 But the US economy is still showing signs of a slowdown.
 Shoppers have tightened their purse strings in the face of higher prices and borrowing costs, focusing on paying for necessities like groceries over discretionary purchases like clothing or home improvements.
 There are signs from some retailers that demand has been weakening, which could eventually eat into their bottom line.

 Big banks could also be in hot water: Bank shares fell on Monday following reports that Fitch Ratings warned of an additional downgrade of the US banking industry that could affect the ratings of several large American lenders.